Zest-studi-o/bookzone-v2/README.md

 **Books ADMIN CRUD**
 ![Books admin CRUD](docs/readme/features/CRUD-book-admin.png)

-**Reviews ADMIN CRUD**
+**Reviews**

-- After purchasing a book the user can leave a review for the purchased item, and the admin has full CRUD functionality rights.
+- After purchasing a book the user can leave a review for the purchased item, the admin can Update and Delete through the admin panel
 ![User feedback](docs/readme/features/reviews.jpg)

 **Reviews USER CRUD**